The Science of Cacao

 4. Anandamide: Sanskrit word meaning the "bliss molecule," Anandamide is best known for its role in producing the feeling of happiness.
 Anandamide is an endogenous cannabinoid found naturally in cacao and the human brain.
 While anandamide won't leave you in a mind-altered state, its happiness producing effect does offer some protection against stress-related psychiatric diseases including major depression, generalized anxiety, and post-traumatic stress disorder (PTSD).
 Anandamide also plays a role in memory, appetite, sleep, and pain relief.

 5. Magnesium: every cell in the body contains this mineral and requires it to function.
 Magnesium helps increase energy, calms nerves, aids in digestion, and relieves muscle aches and pains (among a whole host of other benefits).

 6. Copper: a mineral required for biological processes such as iron transport, glucose metabolism, and infant growth and brain development.

-We could go on touting the health benefits of ceremonial-grade cacao, but to save you your sanity (and us ours), we'll simply sum it all up with this epic quote:
+We could go on touting the health benefits of whole bean, heirloom drinking chocolate.
+It can all be summed up with this epic quote:

 "After water, cacao is the single healthiest substance you can put in your mouth.
 It can easily replace a number of psychiatric drugs for mood, plus it produces the same chemistry in the brain that occurs when we fall in love." - Chris Kilham, WellBella